Weltraumschaf/commons/commons-testing/src/site/markdown/index.md

 it.
 Unless the  test is repeated and  executed second time.
 If  it didn't failed that's it.
 Unless the  test is repeated again and executed  third and last time.
 If it failed again, then the test is  marked red.
-So the test is always executed multiple times until it succeded or the given number of tries is exhausted.
+So the test is always executed multiple times until it succeeded or the given number of tries is exhausted.

 ## Custom Hamcrest Matchers